Hisingen: Transport

-The island is linked to the mainland by several bridges, including the Göta älvbron (Göta River Bridge), the Älvsborg Bridge, and the Tingstadstunneln motorway tunnel (a second motorway tunnel is also planned).
+The island is linked to the mainland by several bridges, including the Hisingen Bridge, the Älvsborg Bridge, and the Tingstadstunneln motorway tunnel (a second motorway tunnel is also planned).
 A number of bus routes, as well as tram lines 5, 6 10 and 13, connect the island to central Gothenburg.

 Gothenburg City Airport (Gothenburg's second international airport after Landvetter) is located at Säve in the northern part of Hisingen.

 Ranking in the list of Sweden's largest islands

 In 2014 Statistics Sweden declared it to instead be the fifth largest island, under a definition which adds artificial canals to the possible bodies of water surrounding an island.
 It has been noted that under this definition, all of Götaland would be the country's largest island, rendering Hisingen instead the sixth largest.